sagivo/algorithms/README.md

 # Contribute
 Did you find a bug? any way to do it better? please feel free to pull-request it :)

+# Why?
+I interviewed with Google, Facebook, LinkedIn and others.
+Sometimes it looks like they all ask you the same "out of the box" questions that don't really check knowledge but memorisation of the same tricks.
+This is my way of saying - change your interview style.
+There are lots of smart people, this is not the way to find them.